abtzpro/SimpleSEIM/README.md

 The script defines three functions: parse_log() to extract the IP addresses from the log file, analyze_log_data() to count the occurrences of each IP address, and perform_remediation_action() to block traffic from an IP address using iptables.
 The script then calls these functions in sequence to perform the desired analysis and remediation.

+SimpleSEIM can manage remediation and abides by specific rules set in the code but these rules and remediation actions are modular in that the script is open-source and easily modified to add these actions and rules.

 SimpleSEIM is developed by @abtzpro, @AdamR, and Hello Security as an open source building block for a modular yet simplistic SEIM.